All Episodes

 What does that mean for the openings on the Supreme Court?

-What does that mean for the border wall that most conservatives understand that we need for national security and for economic reasons when you have 20% of American families without a single member of the family in the workforce at all?
+What does that mean for the border wall that most conservatives understand that we need for national security and for economic reasons when you have 20% of American families without a single member of the family in the workforce at all, and millions more in poverty and in food stamps, the competition for jobs and driving down wages, all of that's happening?

 I don't see Hillary Clinton becoming a fiscal conservative overnight.

-Why do we expect that the record deficits and record dead under Obama is going to stop?
+Why do we expect that the record deficits and record debt under Obama is going to stop?

-Hillary's not going to take back Obamacare and Obamacare and rescind it and replace it.
+Hillary's not going to take back Obamacare, end Obamacare, and rescind it and replace it.

 She's not going to move towards energy independence.